letscodeshivansh/resume-parser-ai/README.md

-Due to some unforeseen error in Pyresparser- python lib, I am getting some error while excuting the project !
+Due to some unforeseen error in Pyresparser- python lib, I am getting some error while executing the project !